openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 #### RGB, Grayscale, and other Color Space Conversions

-Many computer vision algorithms (though not all!) are commonly performed on grayscale or monochome images.
+Many computer vision algorithms (though not all!) are commonly performed on grayscale or monochrome images.
 If color isn't important to your vision problem, working in grayscale can significantly improve the speed of image processing routines, because it reduces both the number of calculations as well as the amount of memory required to process the data.
 Assuming your source data is in color (as is common with webcams), depending on your application, you'll either clobber your color image to grayscale directly, or create a grayscale copy for subsequent processing.

 The simplest method to convert a color image to grayscale is to clobber its data by changing its OF image type to `OF_IMAGE_GRAYSCALE`.
 Note that this causes the image to be reallocated and any ofTextures to be updated, so it can be an expensive operation if done frequently.
 It's also a "destructive operation", in the sense that the color information is lost in the conversion.</p>